MarioNette: Self-Supervised Sprite Learning: Experimental Results

 \subsection{Sprite-based game deconstruction}

-We train on gameplay of Fighting Hero (one level, 5,330 frames), Super Mario Bros. (one level, 2,220 frames), and Space Invaders (5,000 frames).
+We train on Fighting Hero (one level, 5,330 frames), Nintendo Super Mario Bros.\ (one level, 2,220 frames), and ATARI Space Invaders (5,000 frames).
 We use patch size $\PatchSize=32$ for Mario and Fighting Hero and $\PatchSize=16$ for Space Invaders.
-For Fighting Hero, we learn a background texture, as described in \S\ref{sec:reconstruction}.
+For Fighting Hero, we learn a background, as described in \S\ref{sec:reconstruction}.

 The sprites, background, and example frame reconstructions are shown in Figure~\ref{fig:results_games}.
-Our model is able to successfully disentangle foreground from background and recover a reasonable sprite sheet for each game.
-Having reverse-engineered the games, we can use the decomposition for applications such as editing.
+Our model successfully disentangles foreground from background and recovers a reasonable sprite sheet for each game.
+Having reverse-engineered the games, we can use the decomposition for applications like editing.
 In Figure~\ref{fig:mario_edit}, we demonstrate a GUI that allows the user to move sprites around the screen.